dmcblue/BadiCal/README.md

-# BadiCal.js
+# BadiCal
-Javascript Library to translate between Gregorian and [Badi / Bahai](https://en.wikipedia.org/wiki/Bah%C3%A1%27%C3%AD_calendar) calendars.
+Library to translate between Gregorian and [Badi / Bahai](https://en.wikipedia.org/wiki/Bah%C3%A1%27%C3%AD_calendar) calendars.

 See it in action: http://www.dmcblue.com/badical/